 posted by Caitlin O'Connell

-Our recent push report proves push notifications have a dramatic effect on an app’s ability to engage users.
-But, with knowledge, comes power.
-As marketers, it’s our responsibility to use push messaging wisely and make sure that it does not go the way of email spam.
+Our 2015 push report proves push notifications have a dramatic effect on an app’s ability to engage users.
+But, as marketers, it’s our responsibility to use push messaging wisely and make sure that it does not go the way of email spam.

-To get the inside view, we recently conducted a survey, in partnership with Research Now, to get in the heads of app users.
+To get the inside view, we conducted a survey in partnership with Research Now to get in the heads of app users.
 The results provide an eye-opening view into how people actually feel about push notifications.

 Over half of the survey respondents found push messages to be “an annoying distraction,” which is not a surprise.
 Push messages have a reputation for being unwelcome.
 When you consider the fact that over 35% of push notifications are generic “broadcast” blasts to all users, it’s easy to see that a lack of relevancy plays a major role in this perception.